 And if a child accidentally throws in something that’s non-digestible?
 No damage done.

 Orlinsky just puts on a glove, reaches into that gullet and pulls it out.

-The Miami Dolphins, the InterContinental Miami hotel and more than a dozen local country clubs have the machines, which come in five sizes.
+The Miami Dolphins, the InterContinental Miami hotel and more than a dozen local country clubs have the machines, which come in seven sizes.
 One mechanical belly is large enough to down 2,000 pounds in one day.